kekse1/count.php/README.md

 The possible, possibly complex rest is described in the [Configuration section](#configuration).

-As an important example, since there is another file system change necessary: if you want to enable the `DRAWING` routines.
+As an important example, hence here's another file system change necessary: if you want to enable the `DRAWING` routines.
 Then the
 HTTPD needs access to a sub directory `fonts/`, with at least one installed `.ttf`(!) font in it (which you need to set as the _default font_ in the `FONT` setting).